sumitmule/beat-maker-application/README.md

 Application programming is a great way to learn coding as one gets visual feedback whenever they implement something in the source code.
 In addition to this, one gets to make something that’s useful to the user.

 Beat Maker is a classic drum machine and can be used for basic music composition.
-It is simple to implement and fun to play.
+It is simple to implement and fun to play :pager:.
 <br>

 ### Features of the application :